tsantos84/serializer/README.md

 * Custom `getters`
 * Virtual properties
 * Properties grouping
+* Event listeners to hook into serialization operations

 ## Call for contribution

 This project is still in development and are fully open to your contribution.
 Want to contribute?
 Choose your feature bellow and lets discuss about it:

-* Ability to deserialize objects
 * Support for `XML` and `CSV` encoders (output)
-* Support for read configuration from annotations
 * Documentation
-* Any idea?
+* Any new idea?